 If I am in line when the polls close can I still vote?

 Yes!
 If you are in line at a voting location by 8 p.m. on Election Day you have the right to vote.
 If you are in line by 8 p.m. but are being denied the right to vote reach out to the ACLU.

 How do I find my voting location?

 Once you are registered to vote, you can vote in-person at your local elections office, local polling place, or any vote center in your county on Election Day from 7 a.m. to 8 p.m.
-You can see if your county is offering early in-person voting options here.
+Depending on your county, you may also be able to vote in-person before Election Day.

 Your local polling place or nearest vote center could change between elections.
 Updated information will be listed on the sample ballot you receive in the mail before the next election as well as your county elections office website.
 You can look-up your polling place or find vote center information online, or you can call your county elections office to find out where you vote.

 What if I go to the wrong polling place?

 If you live in Los Angeles, Orange, Riverside, or Ventura Counties, you can vote in person at any of the vote centers that your county offers.

 If you live in Kern, San Bernardino, San Luis Obispo, or Santa Barbara counties, your county will assign you to a polling place.
 Try to go to the right polling place.
 You can call your county elections office to find your polling place.
 Find the phone number and more information on polling places.
 If you can’t figure out where you’re registered, go to the polling place nearest to your home.
 If you are not on the list, ask for a provisional ballot.